 This step can be a little tricky if you don’t have a tool to help you find the number of searches a keyword gets per month.
 There are several different places you can go to find a tool such as this – some of them are free, and some of them are not.

-If you have a Google AdWords account, utilizing the keyword research tool will give you the average monthly searches, as well as information useful for creating pay per click ads.
+If you have a Google Ads account, utilizing the keyword research tool will give you the average monthly searches, as well as information useful for creating pay per click ads.
 Even information on pay per click costs will help you get a better idea of which keywords are popular and which are not.

 While you may want to immediately go after the keywords with the highest average monthly search volume, you’re not done with your research just yet.
 High search volumes are only helpful if you know the keyword is relevant, and if you can compete with the rest of the pages that rank for that keyword.